istio/istio.io/content/en/docs/ops/deployment/requirements/index.md

   instance HTTP and TCP.

 - **Application UIDs**: Ensure your pods do **not** run applications as a user with the user ID (UID) value of **1337**.
-The proxy container runs as UID 1337, there iptables rules are configured so that all traffic coming from processes with UID 1337 bypass the proxy.
-If an application runs under 1337, it also bypasses the proxy that's why you shouldn't use 1337 for your application container.
+The istio-proxy container runs as UID 1337.
+Running your application containers using the same UID would result in conflicts with its iptables configuration.

 - **`NET_ADMIN` and `NET_RAW` capabilities**: If [pod security policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)
     are [enforced](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#enabling-pod-security-policies)